 BECI is opaque: it fails to disclose how exactly this moving average is computed.
 Is a “few weeks” 2 weeks, 3 weeks, 4 weeks?
 Either way this moving average is insufficient.
 It takes not weeks but months to plan, finance, build and launch a significant mining farm in response to a Bitcoin price increase that opens a mining venture opportunity.2 Miners put mining hardware online in response to the Bitcoin price as of months ago, not weeks ago.

-Because Bitcoin’s price has been generally increasing lately (+30% every 2 months between October 2016 and February 2017), looking at the moving average over a few weeks is causing BECI to constantly overestimate the revenues that miners plan for, hence causing its simplistic model to overestimate the global electricity consumption.
+Because Bitcoin’s price has been generally increasing lately (+30% every 2 months between October 2016 and February 2017), looking at the moving average over a few weeks is causing BECI to constantly overestimate the revenues that miners plan for, hence causing its simplistic model to overestimate electricity consumption.

 Critic #4: BECI uses misleading terminology